Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 ### 1. Story Outline:
 <div align="justify">
 In cryptography, the simple XOR cipher is a type of additive cipher.
-The concept of implementation is to first define XOR – encryption key and then to perform XOR operation of the characters in the String with this key which we want to encrypt.
-In order to get the original String, we need to decrypt each characters.
-To decrypt the encrypted characters we have to perform XOR operation again with the defined key.</div>
+In this first define the XOR key which is used for encryption process and than perform the encryption process on given plaintext in form of string to generate the ciphertext.
+In decrypt the ciphertext back into plaintext,decrypt each characters again.
+Use the predefined XOR key to decrypt the encrypted characters to get the plaintext message from ciphertext.</div>

 ### 2. Story:
 <div align="justify">